amycardoso/spring-boot-microservices/README.md

  - Spring Cloud Gateway
  - Spring Cloud Stream

-:construction: Centralized logging implementation for  microservices using ELK Stack (Elasticsearch, Logstash and Kibana)
+Also has a centralized logging implementation using ELK Stack (Elasticsearch, Logstash and Kibana)